 David's research is currently involved in two lines of work.
 The first is concerned with the development of new communication and information technologies, and how research from the Arts Humanities and Social Sciences can be usefully brought to bear on the design of new technologies.
 The second focusses on the development of the creative and innovative abilities of students, and how this prepares them for their future careers.
 This work builds on his time as Education Director of the Cambridge MIT Institute.

 Until 2008, David was the Education Director for the Cambridge MIT Institute.
 He is a member of the University of Cambridge Council, and is a lay member of the Council of the Royal College of Art.
-He took up the role of Director of Education in the School of Biological Sciences - one of the six Schools into which the University is organised - in 2010.
+He acted as Director of Education in the School of Biological Sciences - one of the six Schools into which the University is organised - from 2010-2017.

 In 2001, he established the Crucible Network with Alan Blackwell to forge relationships between Technology researchers and those in the Arts Humanities and Social Sciences around the design of new technologies, and the development of technology policy.